The 5 Most Common Protein Myths

 Athletes are told this constantly.
 There’s the mentality that in order to build and sustain muscle size, a large amount of protein in the diet is needed.
 Yes, individuals who are very active have higher protein requirements than the average person, but that’s mostly because they require more calories for energy, as they burn them off quicker, and to keep the body healthy and functioning.

-And if you're boosting your calories with a balanced diet to meet these higher requirements, you're automatically meeting your higher protein needs.
+Also, if you’re boosting your calories with a balanced diet to meet these higher requirements, you’re automatically meeting your higher protein needs.

 Myth 5: A high-protein diet alone will help you lose weight.